Paul de Rapin: Career

 In 1701, Bentinck resigned all his offices in the royal household.
 A parliamentary enquiry found him guilty of high treason for his role in the secret negotiations over the Treaty of The Hague (1698).
 The House of Commons' dubious conviction was overturned by the House of Lords.
 However, he lost all his Irish estates after a critical report by a parliamentary committee.
-Travelling with his 19-year-old pupil between 1701 to 1703 to Hanover, Vienna and Toscane, both parties sent letters to Bentinck.
+Travelling with his 19-year-old pupil between 1701 and 1703 to Hanover, Vienna and Toscane, both parties sent letters to Bentinck.
 Numerous letters shed light on the preparation of the voyage, the problematic relationship between the teenager and his teacher.
-Sophia of Hanover admired the guy.
-After 1704 - when Henry married - de Rapin started secretly a new project, writing a new, impartial history of England.
+Sophia of Hanover admired him.
+After 1704 – when Henry married – de Rapin started secretly a new project, writing a new, impartial history of England.

 In 1705, he visited or lived in the Prussian town Wesel, as one of his children was baptized there.
 Wesel had a considerable Huguenot community, almost a thousand in 1697.
 The French architect and engineer Jean de Bodt was reshaping Wesel citadel in the style of Vauban.
-With the financial participation of the Dutch, the largest fortress in Brandenburg-Prussia at the time was built over the next 40 years - as a barricade against the expansionist ambitions of Louis XIV.
+With the financial participation of the Dutch, the largest fortress in Brandenburg-Prussia at the time was built over the next 40 years – as a barricade against the expansionist ambitions of Louis XIV.
 Rapin settled there perhaps with the protection of Frederick I of Prussia and Sophia of Hanover, the English heir presumptive.
 He may have disagreed with the Second Stadtholderless period too.
 In 1706 his wife received a considerable amount of money and jewelry; Rapin was involved as executor of the will of his sister-in-law, the wealthy Henriette Testart.

 Rapin de Thoyras and his wife probably had eleven children, four were baptized in the Hague and six in Wesel; five died young.

 He was the author of a Dissertation sur les Whigs et les Torys (1717), which was immediately translated into German, Dutch, Danish, and English.